Ziziphus mauritiana: Cultivation and uses

 Traditional remedies using Z. mauritiana address a wide range of ailments, particularly in India where the plant is commonly known as ber.
-For rheumatism, a paste made from the leaves and a mixture of ber root with Senna auriculata roots is applied to the affected area.
-A chronic cough is treated with bark paste fried in ghee and taken with a small amount of rock salt, while vomiting is managed by consuming root-bark powder mixed with rice-washing water.
-Leaf juice is gently applied around the eyes for eye disorders and is also used in hair care, where a paste of ber, amla (Phyllanthus emblica) and neem (Azadirachta indica) leaves is applied to the scalp, or a leaf decoction is used as a hair wash.
-For pimples, acne, abscesses, boils and carbuncles, leaf paste or pounded leaves are applied topically, and a poultice of leaves is likewise used on wounds.
-Indigestion is treated by taking root paste orally, while dried leaf powder is traditionally used to help lower blood sugar levels in diabetes.
-A decoction of the leaves also acts as a natural diuretic, supporting urinary output and helping manage fluid retention, oedema, renal issues, sciatica, kidney stones, lymphatic swelling, glaucoma and liver disorders by reducing water and salt reabsorption in the kidneys.
-For diarrhoea, powdered dried fruit is taken with water, and in dysentery, leaf juices from patharchatta, jamun and ber are taken together.
+To treat rheumatism, a poultice made from leaves, roots and Senna auriculata roots is applied to the affected area.
+Chronic coughs are treated with bark paste fried in ghee and taken with a small amount of rock salt, while vomiting is treated by consuming root-bark powder mixed with rice-washing water.
+Leaf juice is gently applied around the eyes for eye disorders and is also used in hair care, where a paste of ber, amla (Phyllanthus emblica) and neem (Azadirachta indica) leaves is applied to the scalp.
+For wounds, pimples, acne, abscesses, boils and carbuncles, a poultice of leaves is applied topically.
+Indigestion is treated by taking root paste orally, while dried leaf powder is traditionally used to manage diabetes.
+A decoction of the leaves is used as a hair wash, in addition to a diuretic to manage fluid retention, oedema, sciatica, kidney stones, lymphatic swelling, glaucoma and liver disorders.
+For diarrhoea, powdered dried fruit is taken with water, and for dysentery, leaf juices from patharchatta, jamun and ber are taken together.

+In West Bengal, it is offered to Goddess Saraswati and people refrain from consuming the fruit before offering it to the goddess.